WebAssembly/design/BinaryEncoding.md

   - ```uint8```: ```1``` if the global is exported

 ### Data Segments section
+A module may only contain one data segments section.

 * ```varuint32```: The number of data segments in the section.
 * For each data segment:
   - ```uint32```: The base address of the data segment in memory.